ng-alain/delon/packages/abc/st/index.en-US.md

   - `false` controlled by the user through the `total` and `data` parameters, and maintains `(change)` when the page changes to reload data
 - Whether `page.show` displays pager; if not specified, it will not be displayed automatically if `ps>total`

+### FAQ

+**Cannot read property 'text' of undefined**

+This error occurs when the data has been load finished and the columns chaning.
+This is because `st` only processes the data according by the columns.
+When the column definition changes, the corresponding data is still old, so In this case, please use `this.st.resetColumns({ columns: [], emitReload: true })` to update the column definition.

 ## API

 ### st